 In PY2021, HHFDC monitored all State Recipients, HOME CHDOs, and active HOME projects/activities using HUD's CPD Monitoring Handbook 6509.2, Rev. 6, Chapter 7 as its key monitoring tool.
 Monitoring included applicable HOME program-wide and project/program-specific compliance reviews as described in the Handbook.
-HHFDC continued to conduct its program monitoring reviews remotely instead of on-site, using IDIS reports, communications with county staff, report submittals and previous monitoring reports.
+HHFDC continued to conduct its program monitoring reviews remotely instead of onsite, using IDIS reports, communications with county staff, report submittals and previous monitoring reports.
 Program monitoring focused on each county's administration of the HOME program.
-Attachment G describes the results of HHFDC's remote program monitoring.
+Attachment E describes the results of HHFDC's remote program monitoring.

-The counties of Hawaii, Kauai, and Maui, as State Recipients under the HOME program, conduct outreach to Minority Business Enterprises (MBE) and Women Business Enterprises (WBE) through the following activities:
+The Counties of Hawaii, Kauai, and Maui, as State Recipients under the HOME program, conduct outreach to MBEs/WBEs through the following activities:

-- solicitations for the procurement of services and property by State Recipients, subrecipients or other entities receiving funding under the HOME program include outreach efforts to the MBEs and WBEs (such as utilization of DOT's Disadvantaged Business Enterprise Directory); - public notices of bid solicitations and requests for proposals include a statement that encourages participaton by MBEs and WBEs; and - state recipients, subrecipients, and other entities receiving HOME funds report annually on the type and number of contracts awarded, the names and addresses of the firms awarded bids, the dollar value of all contracts awarded, the dollar value of contracts awarded to MBEs and WBEs, names and addresses of MBEs/WBEs who submitted bids but were not awarded contracts, and the method of implementing the outreach requirements.
+- solicitations for the procurement of services and property by State Recipients, subrecipients or other entities receiving funding under the HOME program include outreach efforts to the MBEs and WBEs (such as utilization of the State of Hawaii's Department of Transportation's Disadvantaged Business Enterprise Directory); - public notices of bid solicitations and requests for proposals include a statement that encourages participaton by MBEs and WBEs; and - state recipients, subrecipients, and other entities receiving HOME funds report annually on the type and number of contracts awarded, the names and addresses of the firms awarded bids, the dollar value of all contracts awarded, the dollar value of contracts awarded to MBEs and WBEs, names and addresses of MBEs/WBEs who submitted bids but were not awarded contracts, and the method of implementing the outreach requirements.